A risk factor is something that increases your likelihood of getting a disease or condition.

 Regular moderate to intense exercise improves heart function and promotes healthy arteries.
-It also helps reduce the chance of other heart attack risk factors such as hypertension, high cholesterol, and diabetes.
+It also helps reduce the chance of other heart attack risk factors such as high blood pressure, high cholesterol, and diabetes.

 Drinking too much alcohol can increase blood pressure, blood triglycerides that contribute to plaque build-up, and increase the risk of abnormal heart rhythms (arrhythmias).
 Drinking too much alcohol can increase blood pressure and lead to other heart problems.

 There is some evidence supporting that moderate drinking lowers your risk of cardiovascular disease.
-Moderate means an average of 1 drink per day for women or 2 drinks per day for men.
+Moderate means a maximum of 1 drink per day for women or 2 drinks per day for men.

 It is important to remember however, that moderate ingestion of alcohol can affect your overall health.
 Based on currently available data, taking up regular consumption of alcohol is not encouraged for people who do not drink or drink sporadically.

 Illicit drug use, especially cocaine, can cause heart damage from abnormal heart rhythms, infection, or heart failure.
 Heart attacks are more likely in people with cardiovascular damage.
 Drug users also have an increased risk of dying from sudden cardiac arrest.

 Men aged 65 years and older who are taking testosterone therapy are more likely to have a heart attack.
-Testosterone therapy has been used to treat conditions such as erectile dysfunction.
+Testosterone therapy has been used to treat conditions like erectile dysfunction.
 Talk to your doctor about your risk of heart attack if you are taking testosterone therapy medications.

 Cholesterol is a waxy substance crucial to many body processes.
 The body produces and uses what it needs, but cholesterol also comes from your diet.
 High levels of cholesterol in your blood can lead to plaque buildup in the arteries, a major contributor to heart attacks.